Almond Oat Crust Fig Tart

 Dried Fruit and Almond Torte with Carob Butter, is rich, almost too healthy to be a dessert but so rich in flavors.

-If not, get out your food processor and grind just enough almonds and oats for this recipe.
 In fact, just grind them together, then toss the remaining crust ingredients into the processor and you will have the crust ready to press into a tart pan quickly.

 A removable bottom tart pan makes serving a fruit tart easy.
 If you don’t have one, simply take a few lids off the wide-mouth mason jars you are sure to have, and use those!
 How?

 Simply flip the lid part, upside down into the lid rim (so the seal strip is facing away from the crust), and go ahead and press the crust into several of these.
-Same sort of thing as a tart pan only cheap!

-Orange Blossom Water
+Delicate Essence of Orange Blossom Water

 Making The Custard For Fig Tarts